tobysawal/Plate-Calculator/README.md

 # Plate-Calculator

-Hello!
 Use this plate calculator to figure out which plates to put on your barbell for your next lift.

-Accepts metric or imperial.
-Any bar weight.
+Accepts metric or imperial, olympic/standard weights, and any bar weight.